DOI-ONRR/doi-extractives-data/_how-it-works/aml-fees.md

 - **Historic coal grants:** 30% of overall AML fees go toward Historic Coal Grants for non-certified states.
 OSMRE allocates Historic Coal grants based on each state's percentage of coal tonnage produced prior to 1977.
 Congress created Historic Coal grants so that states with large numbers of abandoned mines, but little current coal production, would not be left without funds to reclaim them.[^14]
 - **Federal expenditures** (including minimum program make-up grants): 20% of AML fees goes toward federal expenditures.
 These funds must first be used to fund Minimum Program Make-Up grants to non-certified states.
 These ensure that non-certified states receive at least $3 million a year or the amount necessary to reclaim their remaining high priority AML areas, whichever is lower.
 OSMRE uses the remaining amount to fund operations, emergency projects, and other efforts.[^15]

-The states that received the largest grants from the AML fund in FY 2016 were Wyoming, Pennsylvania, West Virginia, Kentucky, and Illinois.[^16]
+The states that received the largest grants from OSMRE in FY 2016 were Wyoming, Pennsylvania, West Virginia, Kentucky, and Illinois.[^16]

 <img src="{{ site.baseurl }}/img/AML_state-grants.svg" alt="Chart shows the states that received the largest grants from the AML fund in FY 2016.
 Wyoming received $59.2 million, Pennsylvania received $43.0 million, West Virginia received $29.7 million, Kentucky received $17.1 million, and Illinois received $15.7 million." class="article_img-100 u-margin-top u-margin-bottom">